 - Buy waterproof – Waterproof is vital when you’re looking for winter hiking clothes.
 Even if the snow seems dry, it will eventually melt when it touches the warmth of your body, so you don’t want to be stuck with wet, soggy clothes.
 You’ll want to invest in good snow hiking gear.

-- Have a change of clothes in the car – Even though the winter hiking gear I’m about to recommend are designed to keep you as warm and dry as possible, sometimes you get stuck in a rainstorm and get soaked.
+- Have a change of clothes in the car – Even though the winter hiking gear I’m about to recommend is designed to keep you as warm and dry as possible, sometimes you get stuck in a rainstorm and get soaked.
 Knowing you have dry clothes for the drive home or if you want to do indoor activities afterward is a game-changer.

 Hiking Clothes for Winter You Need This Season